univention/office365/doc/README-code.md

 ### Connector

-To this point classes and methods to work with the data from the UCS/LDAP side and the Microsoft Azure Directory on the other side.
+To this point, classes and methods work with the data from the UCS/LDAP side and the Microsoft Azure Directory on the other side.

-No logic have being described to connect the two sides.
+No logic was described to connect the two sides.

 This is the main function of the connector submodule.
 When the listener receives an action related with an object in the UCS LDAP side, it's converted to the corresponding UDM Office object and then a specific connector is used